Amazon continues hiring push in tech hubs, with former HQ2 New York in line for 2,000 jobs

 The biggest chunk of real estate is the Lord & Taylor Fifth Avenue building in Manhattan, an iconic 11-story department store that closed in 2019.
 WeWork acquired most of the space and then earlier this year sold the building to Amazon for a reported $1.1 billion.

-Amazon had planned to build one of its additional headquarters in New York City but faced local opposition and push-back over the size of the incentives promised by city and state lawmakers.
+Amazon had planned to build one of its additional headquarters in New York City but faced local opposition and pushback over the size of the incentives promised by city and state lawmakers.
 It ultimately scrapped plans for an HQ2 in New York, focusing instead on its other HQ2 in Virginia, but has continued growing in the Big Apple anyway.

 Amazon said it is spending more than $1.4 billion on office expansions across the six cities to make room for the new hires, who will work in a wide range of roles and businesses.
 The roles include software engineers, data scientists and user experience designers to work on cloud computing, advertising, fashion, grocery delivery and more.